Fabtech logo

 Overall, a CMMS helps hotel management implement an efficient, preventive maintenance strategy, reducing downtime, controlling costs and improving guest satisfaction by ensuring facilities operate seamlessly.

-• Aaron Mullins
+• Aaron mullins

 Aaron Mullins has over 20 years of experience as a writer and public affairs professional, spanning both the public and private sectors.
 He began his career in Washington, D.C., before transitioning to lead communications for a state agency in North Carolina.
 Aaron has since worked in the corporate, tourism, economic development and technology sectors as a communications professional.
 He resides in Northwest Arkansas with his wife and family, enjoying outdoor adventures and live music in his free time.